Ribbon Fan Palm

 GOOD SNOWBIRD PLANT?
 YES

-COMPANION PLANT SUGGESTIONS: Thryallis, plumbago, dwarf firebush, cocoplum, red fountain grass, nandina, clusia guttifera, and beach sunflower.
+COMPANION PLANT SUGGESTIONS: Thryallis, plumbago, dwarf firebush, cocoplum, red fountain grass, clusia guttifera, and beach sunflower.

 Other palms you might like: Queen Palm, Chinese Fan Palm